IBM-Bluemix-Docs/containers/cs_planning.md

 </pre>
 </dd>
 <dt>Spread apps across clusters in different regions</dt>
-<dd>When you spread applications across clusters in different regions, you can allow load balancing to occur based on the region the user is in.
+<dd>When you spread apps across clusters in different regions, you can allow load balancing to occur based on the region the user is in.
 If the cluster, hardware, or even an entire location in one region goes down, traffic is routed to the container that is deployed in another location.
-<p><strong>Important:</strong> After you configure your custom domain, you might use these commands to create the clusters.</p>
+<p><strong>Important:</strong> After you configure a custom domain, you can use these commands to create the clusters.</p>
 <p>Location 1:</p>
 <pre class="codeblock">
 <code>bx cs cluster-create --location &lt;dal10&gt; --workers 3 --public-vlan &lt;my_public_vlan_id&gt; --private-vlan &lt;my_private_vlan_id&gt; --machine-type &lt;u2c.2x4&gt; --name &lt;my_cluster1&gt;</code>